banisterious/obsidian-oneirometrics/README.md

 - Access all plugin features from the centralized hub interface

 **Metrics Analysis:**
-- View your OneiroMetrics Note in Reading View for best experience
+- Access the OneiroMetrics Dashboard through the Hub or command palette
-- Use date filtering to analyze specific time periods
+- Use advanced date filtering to analyze specific time periods
-- Sort and filter dream entries in the interactive table
+- Sort and filter dream entries in the high-performance table
-- Explore different chart visualizations for deeper insights
+- Explore different chart visualizations with real-time updates

 **Data Management:**
 - Configure which notes and folders to analyze